jmfrancklab/jmfrancklab.github.io/_includes/welcome_citations.md

-The Franck lab is a brand new lab at Syracuse University.
+A new and exciting lab at Syracuse University,
-Research in the Franck lab is highly interdisciplinary,
-    but also extremely accessible to students from a variety of backgrounds.
-We employ a mix of
+    we employ a mix of
     synthetic tools,
     biochemistry, analytical chemistry,
     and chemical physics.
+Research in the Franck lab is highly interdisciplinary,
+    but also extremely accessible to students from a variety of backgrounds.

+The lab consists of a [PI](People.html#john-m-franck),
+    the first class of two graduate students, and three motivated undergraduates.

 ## Our goal: